LinuxBeaver/GEGL-GIMP-PLUGIN_Volcanic_Rock_Text/README.md

 ### Volcanic Rock and Chipped Rock

 These two text styles are extremely similar internally due to the fact that they share most of the same GEGL syntax, so they were both combined into one plugin; as opposed to making two plugins.
-Obviously they look very different, but under the hood but  GEGL is doing the same graphical text theory and applying a "dark lava coat" on the volcanic text and not the chipped rock.
+Obviously they look very different, but under the hood GEGL is doing the same graphical text theory and applying a "dark lava coat" on the volcanic text and not the chipped rock.
 For those classic Gimp fans "Chipped Rock" is directly inspired by the classic alpha to logo "chip away".

 ![image](https://github.com/LinuxBeaver/ChippedRock_VolcanicText_Gimp_Plugin/assets/78667207/63a439b4-e8a2-4d60-acc4-cfd4787ac39c)